surma/surma.dev/content/things/compile-js.md

 At a syntactic level, this is easy to translate to C++, especially since C++ introduced the `auto` keyword for variable declarations.
-However, a variable has to have a single type, where as a variable in JS can change its type as often as it likes.
+However, a variable has to have a single type, whereas a variable in JS can change its type as often as it likes.
 Assigning a number and then a string to the same variable is common in JS, but problematic for C++’s type system.
 I needed to introduce a type that can hold any JS value.
 This type turned into the class `JSValue`.